pallets-eco/flask-admin/doc/advanced.rst

 in the admin.
 It's not clear that there's a good way to do so.
 If you have any ideas or suggestions, make a pull request!

-Customising builtin forms via form rendering rules
+Customising Builtin Forms via Rendering Rules
 --------------------------------------------------------

 ****